St. Mary’s Parish

 DAILY INTERCESSION FOR OUR SICK AND HOMEBOUND

 The following are our brothers and sisters of St. Mary`s who are currently homebound, suffering from chronic illness, in recovery or in need of special prayers.
-Especially: Sofia Wolejszo, Chantalle Witon, Helena Wolejszo, Lloyd Mazur, Myron Mischuk, Bernice Payonk, Rose Budzinski, Halina and Edward Mandat, Janina Dzwonek, Mary Skrypetz, Patricia and Claude Caya, Lorraine Fedon, Helen Krokosh, Josie Jackiewicz, Mary Golembioski, Donna Fedon, Rev. Tadeusz Czelen, Jennifer Bathan, Gail Grywinski, Frank Favoni.
+Especially: Sofia Wolejszo, Chantalle Witon, Helena Wolejszo, Lloyd Mazur, Myron Mischuk, Bernice Payonk, Rose Budzinski, Janina Dzwonek, Mary Skrypetz, Patricia and Claude Caya, Lorraine Fedon, Helen Krokosh, Josie Jackiewicz, Larry Golembioski, Mary Golembioski, Donna Fedon, Rev. Tadeusz Czelen, Gail Grywinski, Lena Skrzenta, Grażyna Markiewicz, Zofia Janecki, Epitacia Nykoluk.

 Dear God.
 Hear our prayers for the sick members of our community and for all who are in special need at this time.
 Amid mental and physical suffering, may they find consolation in Your healing presence.
 Show Your mercy as You close wounds, cure illness, make broken bodies whole and free downcast spirits.
 May these special people find lasting health and deliverance, and with them, may we thank You for all Your gifts.
 We ask this through the Lord Jesus who healed those who believed.
 Amen.